-The Company and certain directors and officers are named as defendants in three putative class actions pending in the Southern District of New York brought by stockholders of the Company and filed in December 2009 and January 2010.
-The complaints in these three actions allege violations of Sections 10 and 20 of the Exchange Act based on the Company's disclosures of its year-end 2008 and first- and second-quarter 2009 financial statements.
+The Company and certain directors and officers were named as defendants in three putative class actions pending in the Southern District of New York brought by stockholders of the Company and filed in December 2009 and January 2010.
+The complaints in these three actions alleged violations of Sections 10 and 20 of the Exchange Act based on the Company's disclosures of its year-end 2008 and first- and second-quarter 2009 financial statements.
 The federal court consolidated the three lawsuits and appointed a lead plaintiff under the Private Securities Litigation Reform Act on March 21, 2011, and lead plaintiff filed a consolidated amended complaint on May 11, 2011.
 The Company moved to dismiss the consolidated amended complaint.
 On July 28, 2011, the Court granted that motion and dismissed the consolidated amended complaint, giving the plaintiff until August 22, 2011 to file any further amended complaint.
-The Company believes that the above-mentioned suit is without merit and if the plaintiff files an amended complaint, will defend it vigorously.
+Lead plaintiff filed a second amended consolidated class action complaint on August 22, 2011, which defendants moved to dismiss.
+The Court dismissed that complaint with prejudice on October 7, 2011.
+Lead plaintiff will have thirty days to appeal the dismissal once final judgment is entered.